Asclepias: Uses

-Milkweeds are not grown commercially in large scale, but the plants have had many uses throughout human history.
+Milkweeds have only started recently to be grown commercially in large scale, but the plants have had many uses throughout human history.
 Milkweeds have a long history of medicinal, every day, and military use.
 The Omaha people from Nebraska, the Menominee from Wisconsin and upper Michigan, the Dakota from Minnesota, and the Ponca people from Nebraska, traditionally used common milkweed (A. syriaca) for medicinal purposes.

 The bast fibers of some species can be used for rope.
 The Miwok people of northern California used heart-leaf milkweed (A. cordifolia) for its stems, which they dried and used for cords, strings and ropes.

 The fine, silky fluff attached to milkweed seeds, which allows them to be distributed long distances on the wind, is known as floss.
 Milkweed floss is incredibly difficult to spin due to how short and smooth the filaments are, but blending it with as little as 25% wool or other fiber can produce workable yarn.

 A study of the insulative properties of various materials found that milkweed floss was outperformed by other materials in terms of insulation, loft, and lumpiness, but it scored well when mixed with down feathers.
 The milkweed filaments from the coma (the "floss") are hollow and coated with wax, and have good insulation qualities.
 During World War II, more than 5000 t of milkweed floss was collected in the US as a substitute for kapok in life jackets.
 Milkweed is grown commercially as a hypoallergenic filling for pillows and as insulation for winter coats.
 Using milkweed floss for these purposes could provide a plant-based alternative to down and promote the growth of milkweed in areas where it has declined, though there is some concern that the environmental impacts could be negative if monoculture is used.

 A. syriaca grown in the St Lawrence Valley of Quebec is known as soie d'Amérique "Silk of America" using a term "silk" applied by the naturalist Charles Sigisbert Sonnini in 1810, when the plant was used in France to produce a fiber for fabric.
 Milkweed floss can be used in thermal insulation and acoustic insulation.
 It is highly buoyant and water-repellent, but absorbs oil readily, so it can be used for oil spill cleanup.